Into Winter: The Armed Invasion (The Four Seasons Book 3) by Larry Landgraf

 I, Theodocia McLean endorse The Keepers of Time: Book Five In The Time Magnet Series by Russell F. Moran as a science fiction, time travel story that will cause the thoughtful reader to look at the importance of current world events in a different perspective.
 I reviewed this book from a Kindle and this review which was completed on March 30, 2016.

-Patterns Series by Russell F. Moran
+The Shadows of Terror: Patterns Series Book One by Russell F. Moran

 The Shadows of Terror – A novel that explodes off the front page of your newspaper.
 Terrorism now has a new face, a face that’s obscured in the shadows.
 The radical forces of destruction have learned to make themselves invisible to the West, and preventing a terrorist attack has become almost impossible.